By using this web site you signify

 Examples of non-religious mantras:

-(or any short combination of the above words)
+(or any short combination of these words)

 Examples of religious mantras: